Skip to Main Content

 Unpublished interviews

-• Unpublished interviews (including those you have conducted yourself) should usually be cited only in notes.
-Include them in your bibliography if they are critical to your argument or frequently cited.
+• Unpublished interviews (including those you have conducted yourself) should be cited only in notes or in your text.

 • Include the following information: name of the interviewee and interviewer, place and date of the interview (if known), location of any tapes or transcripts (if known).